raygervais/raygervais.dev/content/posts/2020/02/leveraging-functional-programming-for-data-parsing/index.md

     "Python",
   ]
 published: true
-date: 2020-02-02
+date: 2020-02-05
 cover_image: ./images/pawel-czerwinski-lt891TUy6iw-unsplash.jpg
 ---

-_An Excerpt from the Life of a Software Delivery Team, and Whatever Ray's Doing_
+_An Excerpt from the Life of a Software Delivery Team, and Whatever Ray's Doing..._

+> In all seriousness, this is still a learning subject for yours truly.
+Facts and opinions may be wrong.
+You've been warned.

 ## **\_\_init\_\_**(self, premise):